 space at a school is based upon permanent classroom space which includes available seats in each classroom.
 In the event that the number of transfer requests

 exceeds the available capacity, the District will conduct a random lottery.
-Information regarding School Choice transfers for the 2015-2016 school year may be found
+Information regarding School Choice transfers may be found

 Special Needs Scholarship

 Special Needs Scholarships, which provide tuition to private school for students with disabilities, are available each year during a period established by the